mattdwen/dwen.co.nz/source/about/index.md

 ---
 title: About
-date: 2019-12-04 18:38:34
 layout: page
 ---

-Heya, I'm Matt, and I pretend that I have half a clue about taking photos.
+Heya, I'm Matt, and I like to pretend that I have half a clue about taking photos.

 ![](/images/about/me.jpg)